sgolanka/Template/_texts/jabber.md

 [^fn1]:

-  From Through the Looking-Glass and What Alice Found There, 1872.
-Besides Jabberwocky, this book includes another great poem entitled The Walrus and the Carpenter.
-Here's a bit:
+  From Through the Looking Glass and What Alice Found There (1872).
+This book contains other great poems, including The Walrus and the Carpenter.
+Here is a bit of it:

-    > - "The time has come," the Walrus said,
-    > - "To talk of many things:
-    > - Of shoes--and ships--and sealing-wax--
-    > - Of cabbages--and kings--
-    > - And why the sea is boiling hot--
-    > - And whether pigs have wings."
+  > - On a windy day let's go flying
+  > - There may be no trees to rest on
+  > - There may be no clouds to ride
+  > - But we'll have our wings and the wind will be with us
+  > - That's enough for me, that's enough for me.
   {:.poetry}

 [^fn2]: The bugle is a small trumpet implicated in the military industrial complex.